ZhengkunTian/OpenTransformer/README.md

 This is a speech-transformer model for end-to-end speech recognition.
 If you have any questions, please email to me. (zhengkun.tian@nlpr.ia.ac.cn)

 # Requirements
 Pytorch >= 1.2.0 (<= 1.6.0)

 Torchaudio >= 0.3.0

-## To Do
-- [ ] Joint CTC and Attention Decoding (C++ Version)
-- [ ] Conformer

 ## Function

-- Speech Transformer
+- Speech Transformer / Conformer

 - Label Smoothing

-- Share weights of Embedding with output softmax layer
+- Tie Weights of Embedding with output softmax layer

 - Data Augmentation([SpecAugument](https://arxiv.org/abs/1904.08779))

 - Extract Fbank features in a online fashion

+- Read the feature with the kaldi or espnet format!

-- Visualization based Tensorboard
+- Visualization based Tensorboard [Will Be Updated Soon!]

 - Batch Beam Search with Length Penalty